 In this Inside the Numbers: Saleh Special Edition, we dive into two sets of numbers from new Jets head coach Robert Saleh's journey from Dearborn, MI, to Jets Nation.

 It is true that Saleh's coaching career, from Michigan State in 2002 through his stint as San Francisco 49ers D-coordinator from 2017-20, has exclusively had a defensive flavor.

-But he also has had exposure to offense after spendingt four seasons at tight end for Northern Michigan University's teams from 1997-2000.
+But he also has had exposure to offense after spending four seasons at tight end for Northern Michigan University's teams from 1997-2000.

 Want some stats from Saleh's TE career?
 So did we.
 They were hard to come by no matter what the source — NMU's football website, anywhere else online, even on newspapers.com except for mentions of individual plays he made as a junior and senior.

-But with help from the school's sports information department (special thanks to Katherine Harvath), we can provide you with most of Saleh's receiving stats for his last three seasons for those Yooper (located on Michigan's Upper Peninsula) Wildcats.
-Here are Saleh's numbers from those seasons (NA-not available):
+But with help from the school's sports information department (special thanks to Katherine Harvath) and the NCAA's stats website, we can provide you with Saleh's receiving stats for his last three seasons for those Yooper (located on Michigan's Upper Peninsula) Wildcats.
+Here are Saleh's numbers from those seasons:

 Those numbers are a fun look back at Saleh's playing career.
 His coaching numbers have more to say about what can be expected from his Jets head coaching tenure.
 In short, everywhere he's gone in the NFL, from the Texans to the Seahawks to the Jaguars to the 49ers, those teams' defenses improved.

 It's hard to tease out how much his input as a quality control coach at Houston and Seattle helped those teams, but it's easy to see how his guidance as the 49ers' defensive coordinator raised the Niners' status from one of the NFL's bottom defenses in 2015-16 back to one of the league's best units in 2019-20.